-Jenni Fletcher was born on the north coast of Scotland and now lives in Yorkshire, where she writes Medieval and Victorian romance novels.
+Jenni Fletcher was born on the north coast of Scotland and now lives in Yorkshire, where she writes Medieval, Roman and Victorian romance novels.

 She spends a large part of her day obsessing about things like the Oxford Comma and whether she uses exclamation marks too often (she does!) whilst getting distracted by Twitter.
 The rest of the time she drinks too much caffeine, eats too much chocolate, and tries not to drop crumbs into her keyboard.

 When not writing, obsessing or cleaning up after her children, she likes mountain biking, hiking and watching period dramas (her husband joins her for two of those).
 She knows nothing about sport or crime fiction, but can talk with authority on Minecraft, Star Trek (mainly Next Generation) and the Lord of the Rings.

 Her favourite Jane Austen novel is Persuasion and her favourite Brontë is Anne.
 If she had to choose a romantic hero it would be John Thornton, but maybe that’s just because she’s Northern.